-This story by Natalie Lawrence is a runner-up in the 2016 Winter Writing Contest.
+This story by Natalie Grace is a runner-up in the 2016 Winter Writing Contest.
 You can find all the Winter Writing Contest stories here.

 Cora warmed herself by the embers of the fireplace in the foyer.
 She watched bits of paper, engulfed in flames, float up into the chimney.
 They reminded her of moths, flying too close to the fire.
 Her debut with the corps de ballet was tomorrow, and the thought of performing on the stage, surrounded by the orange glow of the gas lamps filled her with avidity.

 The plaster molding of the ceiling in the Paris Garnier was so different from her mother’s home.
 Cora laid down on the marble floor and admired the frescoes and gold leaf in the same place she once saw rotting wood and dripping water.
 She welcomed the serenity of the cold, vacant space after a day of repetitions, soreness, and exhaustion.
 Her time for leisure was over; she needed to prepare her mind for tomorrow night.
 She took her lamp and ventured down to one of the gilt-edged mirrors.
 She examined her movements as she chasséd across the floor.
 Monsieur Moreau told the girls they must be charming, indicating intrigue in their movement.
 “You must inspire the love of every seat holder!” he exclaimed.
 As she repeated her steps, the chandeliers glowed fiercely, and the halls transformed into a palace.
 Her hair transformed into curls; her night dress, into a fine gown.
 The reflection of light from the chandeliers bounced off her skin, and she too glowed.
 She felt the light of the heavens shine down upon her.
 Her world was not of a sublunary nature, but something divine.

 Cora abruptly stopped dancing, and she saw Celeste.

 Cora clutched her hands in front of her.
 Celeste was adored by every opera attendee for her grace and lightness.